 Dr. Hatch has a history of civic involvement spanning over two decades.
 He served as a member of the Chicago School Board Nominating Commission from 1989-1991.
 He served as the Moderator of the Friendship Baptist District Association, the National Director of Religious Affairs of the Rainbow PUSH Coalition, and on the boards of the Academy of Communication and Technology (ACT) Charter School and Christ the King Jesuit College Prep High School.
 He is a member of the National Baptist Convention of America, American Baptist Churches of Metro Chicago, United Power for Action and Justice, co-convener of The Leaders Network, and founding steering committee member of the National Public Housing Museum.
 He also serves on the Board of Directors of the Land of Lincoln Health Co-op and was appointed a Trustee of the Lincoln Academy of Illinois in 2013.
 Dr. Hatch's landmark book, "Project America: Memoirs of Faith and Hope to Win the Future", was published in 2012.
 In 2015, he was appointed to the Board of Trustees of Chicago State University.

 Pastor Hatch has earned both a doctorate and masters degree in ministry and theological studies, respectively from McCormick Theological Seminary in Chicago, IL.
 He also holds a Masters degree in government from Georgetown University in Washington, D.C. and a Bachelors degree in political science from Western Illinois University in Macomb, IL.

-Marshal Hatch is married to the former Priscilla Murchison and they are the parents of four children: Joyce, Janelle, Marshall and Maurice.
+Marshall Hatch is married to the former Priscilla Murchison and they are the parents of four children: Joyce, Janelle, Marshall, and Maurice.